Harry Potter and the Philosopher's Stone (film): Marketing

-The first teaser poster was released on 1 December 2000.
+The first teaser poster of the film was released on 1 December 2000.
 The first teaser trailer was released via satellite on 2 March 2001 and debuted in cinemas with the release of See Spot Run.
-On 29 June 2001, a new trailer was released with the debut of A.I.
-Artificial Intelligence.
 A video game based on the film was released on 15 November 2001 by Electronic Arts for several consoles.
-A port for the game, for the GameCube, PlayStation 2 and Xbox, was released in 2003.
-Mattel won the rights to produce toys based on the film, to be sold exclusively through Warner Brothers' stores.
+A port for the game, for the GameCube, PlayStation 2, and Xbox, was released in 2003.
+Mattel won the rights to produce toys based on the film, to be sold exclusively through Warner Bros. stores.
 Hasbro also produced products, including confectionery products based on those from the series.
 Warner Bros. signed a deal worth US$150 million with Coca-Cola to promote the film, although some pegged the deal at $40 million-$50 million worldwide for the movie.
 Lego produced a series of sets based on buildings and scenes from the film, as well as a Lego Creator video game.

 Theatrical release

 Harry Potter and the Philosopher's Stone had its world premiere at the Odeon Leicester Square in London on 4 November 2001, with the cinema arranged to resemble Hogwarts School.

 The film had previews in the United Kingdom on 1,137 screens at 491 theatres on 10 and 11 November 2001.
 It officially opened on 16 November 2001 on 1,168 screens at 507 theatres in the United Kingdom and Ireland; in 3,672 theatres in the United States and Canada.
-It was the widest release at the time in the UK and the US.
+It was the widest release at the time in the United Kingdom and the United States.

 Home media

-Harry Potter and the Philosopher's Stone was first released on VHS and DVD on 11 May 2002 in the UK and 28 May 2002 in the US.
+Harry Potter and the Philosopher's Stone was first released on VHS and DVD on 11 May 2002 in the United Kingdom and 28 May 2002 in the United States.

 Between May and June 2002, the film sold 10 million copies, almost 60% of which were DVD sales.
 It would go on to make $19.1 million in rentals, surpassing The Fast and the Furious for having the largest DVD rentals.
+This record was surpassed by The Bourne Identity in January 2003.

 In December 2009, a 4-disc "Ultimate Edition" was released, with seven minutes of deleted scenes added back in, the feature-length special Creating the World of Harry Potter Part 1: The Magic Begins, and a 48-page hardcover booklet.
 The extended version has a running time of about 159 minutes, which had previously been shown during certain television airings.
 The film was re-released on DVD as part of the 8-disc Harry Potter: The Complete 8-Film Collection in November 2011, and on Blu-ray as part of the 31-disc Hogwarts Collection in April 2014.
-It was released on 4K Blu-ray as part of the 16-disc Harry Potter: 8-Film Collection in November 2017.
+It was released on UHD Blu-ray as part of the 16-disc Harry Potter: 8-Film Collection in November 2017.